lfvaldezit/terraform-moodle-3tier/README.md

 - Run `terraform init --upgrade`
 - Run `terraform apply` to deploy the changes.

-## ✅ Outputs

-- `RDS-ENDPOINT`: The hostname of the RDS instance.
-- `REDIS-ENDPOINT`: The hostname of the REDIS primary node.

 ## 🧪 Testing

 - Select the single instance in the `EC2 Auto Scaling Group (ASG)`.